• Skip to primary navigation

 • Add chopped vegetables and saute for 3-4 minutes.

-• Add vegetable stock, dried thyme, coconut sugar, soy sauce, and crushed kaffir lime leaves.
+• Add vegetable stock, Thai basil, coconut sugar, soy sauce, and crushed kaffir lime leaves.
 Cook for around 10-12 minutes or until the vegetables are cooked but still crunchy.

 • Add coconut milk, stir and cook for 1-2 minutes.